 Use CSE HTML Validator Standard, Pro or Enterprise to help check for:

-CSE HTML Validator Standard, Pro or Enterprise for Windows can be used to check web documents for issues that can affect accessibility, based on WCAG 1.0, WCAG 2.0, and/or Section 508 requirements.
+CSE HTML Validator Standard, Pro or Enterprise Software for Windows is a powerful tool that can be used to check web documents for issues that affect accessibility and usability, based on WCAG 1.0, WCAG 2.0, and/or Section 508 requirements.

 NOTE: Be sure to turn accessibility checking on in the Accessibility section of the Validator Engine Options (go to).
 Read below for more information about accessibility and how CSE HTML Validator can help.